alnahian/moview/readme.md

 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)

-# The project is almost done, further developemnt on progress :)
+# The project is almost done, further developemnt in progress :)